syntro-opensource/ssdev/README.md

 There is more to ssdev, but we go over all of it in the [docs](#-docs).

 ## 📖 Docs
 ssdev is a powerful tool and can be customized in various ways.
-Read here, how you can achieve any setup, mimicking a production environment as closely as possible.
+Read here how you can achieve any setup, mimicking a production environment as closely as possible.